fwgbell/wdi-project-four/README.md

 The application was made using an Express back-end and React front-end using several node modules such as leaflet and moment, to make the most of mapping and timings respectively.
 This was the first time I’d worked with maps and distances on a project and it was a really difficult challenge to begin with but I’m pleased with how I was able to implement them in the end and I think they really add a lot of utility to the app.

-The part I’m most proud of is the messaging section of the app.
-Being able to message your friends in real-time back and forth made the app feel more real.

 ___

 ## Screenshot Walk-through